 What are these requirements?

-- Ad revenue: To start generating revenue by ads on your vlogging channel you need to be at least 18 years old or have a legal guardian older than 18.
+- Ad revenue: To generate revenue through ads on your vlogging channel you need to be at least 18 years old or have a legal guardian older than 18.
 You also need to make sure that the content you create follows the advertiser-friendly content guidelines YouTube provides you with.

-- Channel Memberships: To start making money from channel memberships you need to be 18 years old and have more than 1000 subscribers.
+- Channel Memberships: To make money from channel memberships, you need to be 18 years old and have over 1000 subscribers.

 - Merch Shelf: The requirements for merch shelves are a tad higher.
-Have more than 10,000 subscribers before you come knocking and oh yeah, make sure you’re at least 18.
+Have over 10,000 subscribers before you come knocking and oh yeah, make sure you’re at least 18.

 - Super Chat and Super Likes: To make money from this feature the only thing you have to do is live in a country where the super chat feature is available and be at least 18.

 - YouTube Premium Revenue: This is the simplest one.
 No age limit!
 Plus all you have to do is make sure that the people who are viewing your content are YouTube Premium subscribers.

 Good news for some and some this was a bummer, right?
 But let’s jump on to the good part.
 YouTube Partner Program is not the only way you can make money on YouTube.
 Do you think all of PewDiePie’s 15 million comes from YouTube only?

 Let’s discuss the traditional approaches to making money on YouTube first.